sparkfun/eng_application/Documentation/README.md

 -------------

 * Formatted in Markdown
-* One or more images/diagrams that are attributed properly
+* Images/diagrams that are attributed properly
 * Enough details for a beginner to successfully accomplish the task

 Additional points